opnsense/docs/source/history/thefork.rst

 Security
 --------
 On the security part the main issue was the need to separate logic.
-The GUI should not perform tasks that require root access and potential security issues should be fixed before they become a real problem.
+The GUI should not perform tasks that require root access, and potential security issues should be fixed before they become a real problem.

 Quality